marcelotduarte/cx_Freeze/doc/src/overview.rst

 There are three different ways to use :program:`cx_Freeze`:

-1. Use the included :doc:`cxfreeze script <script>`.
+1. Create a `pyproject.toml` project file where you can specify extra options, and use the included :doc:`cxfreeze script <script>`.
+   It is also useful when you want to use only the command line.
 2. Create a :doc:`setup script <setup_script>`.
-This is useful if you need extra options when freezing your program because you can save them in the script.
+This is useful if you need extra options programmatically when freezing your program because you can save them in the script.
 Run ``cxfreeze-quickstart`` to generate a simple setup script.
 3. Work directly with the classes and modules used internally by cx_Freeze.
    This should be reserved for complicated scripts or extending or embedding.
+   (Not covered in this documentation).

-cx_Freeze normally produces a folder containing an executable file for your program and the shared libraries (DLLs or .so files) needed to run it.
+:program:`cx_Freeze` normally produces a folder containing an executable file for your program and the shared libraries (DLLs or .so files) needed to run it.

 :program:`cx_Freeze` 7.0, introduced the :doc:`bdist_appimage` command for
 Linux, which supports building in such a way that all the libraries of your